archit15singh/documentation-generator/prompts.md

 A comprehensive user manual structured into sections as outlined above.
 The manual should be written in clear, concise language suitable for the intended audience, with technical complexities explained in an accessible manner.
 Considerations:

-Ensure that the documentation is non-technical user-friendly, avoiding unnecessary jargon and technical details that could overwhelm or confuse the end user.
+Ensure that the documentation is non-technical user-friendly, avoiding unnecessary jargon and technical details that could overwhelm or confuse the developer.
 The manual should be engaging and encourage the user to explore all features of the software, enhancing their user experience and satisfaction.
 ```